locallyoptimistic/LocallyOptimistic/content/community.md

 * Introduce yourself in the #general channel

 In slack, remember that channels are free.
 If you want to start a conversation on a topic that doesn't have a channel dedicated to it, you can create a channel and invite others to join you.

+## Inviting others

+If you are already a member of the Slack group, we encourage you to invite other like-minded current or aspiring analytics leaders using Slack's "invite people" feature yourself!
+We only ask that you respect our mission of maintaining a sense of community and refrain from email / Facebook / LinkedIn blasts to a mass audience.
+We trust that everyone will act reasonably in how they contribute to building and growing our community.

 ## Contributing to the Blog